 - Regular tap water is fine to use unless your tap water has high levels of chlorine or other chemicals- if so, use bottled water.

 - Make sure the lid on your starter is not sealed or air-tight, the yeast needs air to breathe.
 You can cover with a cloth or a lid that doesn’t seal.
-I used one of these jars and it worked perfectly.
+I used a large jar with a loose-fitting lid and it worked perfectly.